KarlesP/Parallel-Programming/README.md

 Two simple and straight-forward scripts in R that use Parallel Programming, both threading a multi-core process.
 Both of them were created so the R users would get an idea of parallel programming.

-## About the files
+## About the scripts

-The files were built that way so you can compile a report after running the scripts.
+The scripts were built that way so you can compile a report after running the scripts.

 ## Built With